Start your Jupyter notebook server

 - Standard Data Science

-For this learning path, choose the PyTorch notebook image.
+For this learning path, choose the Tensorflow notebook image.

-You can choose different deployment sizes based on the type of data analysis and machine learning code you are working on.
+You can choose different deployment sizes (resource settings) based on the type of data analysis and machine learning code you are working on.
 Each deployment size is pre-configured with specific CPU and memory resources.

 For this learning path, select the Small deployment size.

-If you are satisfied with your notebook server selections, click the Start Server button to start the notebook server.
+Once you are satisfied with your notebook server selections, click the Start Server button to start the notebook server.
+A dialog box saying “Starting Server” will appear (see Figure 2).
+After you see the “Success” message (Figure 3), you will be transferred to your JupyterLab instance shortly.

 If this procedure is successful, you have started your Jupyter notebook server.